 An illustration of the physical size and weight of the Canon 200D and the Nikon D3300 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably larger (7 percent) than the Canon 200D.
 However, the D3300 is markedly lighter (5 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the D3300 are weather-sealed.